-Overall, significant accessibility benefits can be realised by the introduction of Line 1 in Edinburgh.
-Some 4-6 times more population, households and households with no car benefit than disbenefit as a result of the scheme.
 It is important to bear in mind that any disbenefit in the accessibility analysis is a result of the changes in bus routes, when the tram is in place.
-Many journeys would require one (or one additional) interchange, and this tends to increase the total travel time.
+Many journeys are likely to require one (or one additional) interchange, and this tends to increase the total travel time.
 However, the tram section of the journey would gain in quality, reliability, speed and comfort, which could become acceptable trade-offs for travellers.

-7.8 Cost to Government
+7.9 Cost to Government

-This section sets out the net cost of Line 1 from the public sector's point of view and enables comparison with the transport economic efficiency presented in section 7.5.1 and the wider, non-monetised, benefits presented in the rest of the appraisal.
+This section sets out the net cost of Line 1 from the public sector's point of view and enables comparison with the transport economic efficiency presented in Section 7.6.1 and the wider, nonmonetised, benefits presented in the rest of the appraisal.

 Investment costs have been assumed to be solely paid by the private sector and therefore no investment costs appear as a cost to government.
-Similarly all operating costs for the scheme, including lifecycle costs, are all incurred by the private operators and not by the government.
+All operating costs for Line 1, including lifecycle costs, are paid for by local government via a grant payment to the private sector operator; local government receives the Line 1 revenues.

-The grant paid by the government is assumed to be equal to the total investment cost of the scheme.
-Included in the total grant/subsidy cost is the saving made due to developer contribution, which in the case of Line 1 results from the donation of land from private landowners.
+The capital grant paid by Central government is assumed to be equal to the total investment cost of the scheme.
+This is partially offset by the value of the developer contribution, which in the case of Line 1 results from the donation of land from private landowners.
 Grant/subsidy payments are transfer payments, i.e. the cost to government is equal but of opposite sign to the benefit to the private sector receiving the grant.
 This results in no net effect on the NPV, only affecting the distribution of costs and benefits.